appearin/developer-pages/files/index.md

 ### appearin.addRoomToElementById(elementId, roomName)
-Similar to addRoomToIframe, we provide a convenience function to add the room to an IFrame DOM Element through the use of the id, similar to how `getElementById` works. `addRoomToElementById` takes two arguments:
+Similar to addRoomToIframe, we provide a convenience function to add the room to an iframe DOM Element through the use of the id, similar to how `getElementById` works. `addRoomToElementById` takes two arguments:
-1. `elementId`, which must be a unique ID to an IFrame DOM Element
+1. `elementId`, which must be a unique ID to an iframe DOM Element
 2. `roomName`, which must be a valid roomName

 If the ID doesn't exists, we will simply return.